Swastika: Etymology and nomenclature

 The word swastika is derived from the Sanskrit root swasti, which is composed of su 'good, well' and asti 'is; it is; there is'.
 The word swasti occurs frequently in the Vedas as well as in classical literature, meaning 'health, luck, success, prosperity', and it was commonly used as a greeting.
 The final ka is a common suffix that could have multiple meanings.

-According to 19th century Sanskrit scholar Monier Monier-Williams, a majority of scholars consider the swastika to originally be a solar symbol.
+According to the 19th-century Sanskrit scholar Monier Monier-Williams, most scholars consider the swastika to have originally been a solar symbol.
 The sign implies well-being, something fortunate, lucky, or auspicious.
 It is alternatively spelled in contemporary texts as svastika, and other spellings were occasionally used in the 19th and early 20th century, such as suastika.
 It was derived from the Sanskrit term (Devanagari स्वस्तिक), which transliterates to ' under the commonly used IAST transliteration system, but is pronounced closer to swastika.

 The earliest known use of the word swastika is in Pāṇini's Aṣṭādhyāyī, which uses it to explain a Sanskrit grammar rule, in the context of a type of identifying mark on a cow's ear.
 Pāṇini lived in or before the 4th century BCE, possibly in 6th or 5th century BCE.

-An early use of swastika in a European text was in 1871 with the publications of Heinrich Schliemann, who discovered more than 1,800 ancient instances of swastikas and variants while digging the Hisarlik mound near the Aegean Sea coast for the history of Troy.
+An early use of swastika in a European text was in 1871, in the publications of Heinrich Schliemann, who discovered more than 1,800 ancient instances of swastikas and variants while excavating the Hisarlik mound near the Aegean Sea coast to study the history of Troy.
 Schliemann linked his findings to the Sanskrit swastika.

 By the 19th century, the term swastika was adopted into English, replacing the previous gammadion from Greek γαμμάδιον.
 In 1878, the Irish scholar Charles Graves used swastika as the common English name for the symbol, after defining it as equivalent to the French term croix gammée – a cross with arms shaped like the Greek letter gamma (Γ).
 Shortly thereafter, the British antiquarians Edward Thomas and Robert Sewell separately published their studies about the symbol, using swastika as the common English term.

-The concept of a "reversed" swastika was probably first made among European scholars by Eugène Burnouf in 1852 and taken up by Schliemann in Ilios (1880), based on a letter from Max Müller that quotes Burnouf.
+The "reversed" swastika was probably first conceived by Eugène Burnouf among European scholars in 1852 and later taken up by Schliemann in Ilios (1880), based on a letter from Max Müller quoting Burnouf.
 The term sauwastika is used in the sense of 'backward swastika' by Eugène Goblet d'Alviella (1894): "In India it [the gammadion] bears the name of swastika, when its arms are bent towards the right, and sauwastika when they are turned in the other direction."

 Other names for the symbol include: